rpeden/prefect-docker-compose/README.md

 ## Next Steps

 You can run as many profiles as once as you'd like.
-For example, if you have created a deployment and want to start and agent for it, but don't want to open two separate terminals to run Orion and an agent *and* MinIO you can start them all at once by running:
+For example, if you have created a deployment and want to start and agent for it, but don't want to open two separate terminals to run Prefect Server, an agent, *and* MinIO you can start them all at once by running:

 ```
-docker compose --profile orion --profile minio --profile agent up
+docker compose --profile server --profile minio --profile agent up
 ```

 And if you want to start two separate agents that pull from different work queues?
 No problem!
 Just duplicate the agent service, give it a different name, and set its work queue name.
 For example: